 Novagratz’s book also supports the work our firm has been doing.
 Instead of bandaging the symptoms, we’ve been creating donor requests that increase the organization’s capacity to improve people lives long-term.
 For example, with one client we’re developing a loan pool that provides the nonprofit funding relief and the opportunity for service recipients to help others by long-term recycling of the loan money.

 The Last Dropout

 Do you look at the services you provide as completing a triangle (or other shape) that bolsters other investments?
 One recent project I helped design involved setting up services for youth in an Enterprise Zone which as one of its impacts will bolster other “huge and necessary” investments in the Zone.
 How does your work make the work of others more effective?
 Are you telling those form whom you seek funding that information?
-Can you add a service that provides a third side to an existing but wobbly two-sided triangle?
+Can you add a service to provide a third side to an existing and wobbly two-sided triangle?

 Life Entrepreneurs, Ordinary People Creating Extraordinary Lives

 This book’s foundation is from 55 interviews that authors Christopher Gergen and Gregg Vanourek undertake of ordinary people who live extraordinary lives.
 They define these as people who apply “their vision, talents, creativity and energy not only to their work but to their entire lives—changing their world for themselves and those around them.”

 Is it any surprise that a review of the list of those interviewed includes a large number of nonprofit leaders?
 As a nonprofit leader you’re on the right track–keep up the good work.